-Section B Detailed description of the experiment and expected results (minimum 4 pages, and maximum 6 pages)
+Section B Detailed description of the 3rd party project and expected results (minimum 4 pages, and maximum 6 pages)

-This section describes the details of the proposed Experiment.
+This section describes the details of the proposed 3rd party project.
 The proposers should clearly specify what is expected to be obtained, how it will be achieved and why it is relevant?
-This section should also include all information with respect to a comparison to competing commercial solutions to show the innovative character of the Experiment and the expected impact.
+This section should also include all information with respect to a comparison to competing commercial solutions to show the innovative character of the project and the expected impact.

-Section C Usage of FLAME platform, infrastructure and media services (target length 1 page)
+Section C Usage of FLAME platform, infrastructure and media services (minimum 2 pages, and maximum 5 pages)